 The second area we always focus on is leadership and management so that we are constantly enhancing and strengthening the professional practice of the school’s workforce.
 To do this we will support staff and governors to fulfil their roles through access to appropriate professional development and effective and impactful use of their working time.
-We will continue to use the Charter Teaching School to offer research opportunities for staff to share good practice, extend their skills and deepen their knowledge.
+We will continue to use the Charter Teaching School to offer opportunities for staff to share good practice, extend their skills and deepen their knowledge.
 Another key area of this work will be to systematically identify and address issues where high levels of staff workload result in a low impact on student progress.
-Finally, we will be focussing on improving levels of students’ school attendance by further inculcating an ethos where attendance at school is valued and rewarded.

 The third priority captures the contribution we make to our wider community through partnership work and outreach activity.
-This year we have our new role within Horncastle Education Trust to embed, as well as our desire to continue to grow the Charter TSA, which has its own development plan that links to and complements this one.
-We plan to build on our work during the summer term to develop a strategic plan involving staff, students and the wider community focussing on improving mental wellbeing.
-We will continue to develop the alumni body and identify specific projects for their support in the short medium and long term, as well as exploring the possibilities of using the alumni body to provide students with meaningful engagement with professionals from a broad cross-section of the wider community.
-Finally, the school will celebrate its 450th anniversary next year, so we will spend some time planning some events to mark this milestone.
+We continue to embed the work of the school within Horncastle Education Trust, as well as our desire to continue to grow Charter TSA, which has its own development plan that links to and complements this one.
+We will continue to develop the alumni body and identify specific projects for their support in the short medium and long term.
+We will also look at how we can better provide information about the school’s work to staff, students, parents and the wider community by redesigning the school’s website and prospectus.
+Finally, the school will celebrate its 450th anniversary this year, so we will spend some time planning and implementing events to mark this milestone.